Rachida Brocklehurst shares her thoughts on how we can all do our bit when it comes to activism – in a way that works for us

 Eat Out in Vegan Style

 You’ve got food nailed at home, but eating out can be a whole other ball game.
 Fortunately, this is second nature after a while, and you learn the tips and tricks needed to get a decent and delicious meal at a non-vegan restaurant, either in the UK or abroad.
-Click here for Veganuary’s dining out guide.
+Find out more in our vegan eating guides.

 Eating out can make people nervous and it is often the thing that puts many off going vegan properly.
 A non-vegan might think we only eat at 100% vegan eateries, that we can’t enjoy traditional-style food on holiday and that if we do eat at a non-vegan place we’ll end up with chips and lettuce.
 Au contraire!